LuisGustavoBR/linuxtips-linux-for-cloud-native/01 - Hybrid Lab Environment and SSH/README.md

 The `--delete` option removes files from the destination that no longer exist in the source.

-> Use this option carefully, as deletions are propagated to the target system.
+> **Warning:** Use this option carefully, as deletions are propagated to the target system.

 ---

-## Performing a Dry Run
+## 14. Performing a Dry Run

 Before executing a synchronization operation, especially when using `--delete`, simulate the changes: